Bellfalasch/frontend-forum/slides.md

 # 1. The animation

-The normal way of creating and applying an animation to something.
+The normal way of creating an animation to something.
 Will be played after load, and never end.

 ```css{all|1-6|8-14}
 /* First create the animation: rotate something around the Y-axis 5 times */